Big Jim Colosimo: Early years

 Colosimo was born on February 16, 1878, to Luigi Colosimo and his second wife Giuseppina Mascaro in the town of Colosimi, Province of Cosenza, Italy.
-He emigrated from Italy to Chicago at the age of 17, starting out as a petty criminal.
-Colosimo attracted the attention of First Ward aldermen Michael "Hinky Dink" Kenna and John Coughlin.
-They made him a precinct captain and later their bagman.
+He emigrated from Italy to the US at the age of 17, starting out as a street sweeper in the First Ward.
+Colosimo's successful efforts to unionize the ward's street sweepers attracted the attention of First Ward aldermen Michael "Hinky Dink" Kenna and John Coughlin.
+They made him a precinct captain and street inspector.
 This gave Colosimo the political connections that helped him rise to power as a mob boss.

 Prostitution empire

-Later, Colosimo acquired another nickname, "Diamond Jim," because he frequently dressed in a white suit and wore diamond pins, rings, and other jewelry.
-This, combined with his charm and money, helped him establish relationships with women.
-He loved women and money, which fueled his enthusiasm for prostitution.
 In 1902, Colosimo married Victoria Moresco, an established Chicago madam and together they began expanding their prostitution business.
+The First Ward aldermen made Colosimo their bagman for collecting all vice related payoffs in their district.

 Among Colosimo's first brothels was The Victoria (named after his wife), on Archer and Armour Avenue, and The Saratoga, at Dearborn and 22nd Street.
 Within a few years, Colosimo had expanded this to nearly 200 brothels and had also made inroads into gambling and racketeering.
 Colosimo was reputedly making $50,000 ($720,000 in 2022) per month from his various legal and illegal operations.

+Later, Colosimo acquired another nickname, "Diamond Jim," because he frequently dressed in a white suit and wore diamond pins, rings, and other jewelry.
+He was even known to carry loose cut stones on his person as playthings.

 Help from New York and expansion

 By 1909, Black Hand extortion was a serious threat to Colosimo in Chicago.
-He brought in gangster John "The Fox" Torrio from Brooklyn and made him his second in command.
-Torrio was the nephew of Moresco.
-Laurence Bergreen states, "Torrio is [also] described as Colosimo's nephew, but in the absence of any evidence to confirm the relationship, it is more likely their kinship was spiritual rather than familial."
-There are also references to Colosimo's wife being somehow related to John Torrio.
+He brought in gangster John "The Fox" Torrio from Brooklyn and rose to be second in command of Colosimo's organization by 1914.
+Various sources claim Torrio's kinship to either Colosimo or Moresco, but has never been supported by evidence.

 In 1910, Colosimo opened Colosimo's Cafe, a restaurant and nightclub at 2126 South Wabash.
-It quickly became a popular destination for prominent Chicagoans and visitors, gaining nationwide fame.
+It quickly became a popular destination for prominent Chicagoans and affluent visitors, gaining nationwide fame.
 Colosimo's crew grew into a multi-ethnic, hierarchical gang, with Italian, Irish, Polish, and Jewish gangsters.
 Colosimo's vice interests eventually expanded into Chicago's suburbs, including Burnham and South Chicago.

+In 1915, "Big Bill" Thompson was elected mayor of Chicago, whose corruption allowed Colosimo's vice empire to flourish.
+Still the Ward's bagman for bribes and graft, Colosimo paid the mayor's office directly during the Thompson administration.

 In 1919, Torrio and Colosimo opened a brothel at 2222 South Wabash called the Four Deuces, referencing the address.
 Torrio hired his old Brooklyn colleague Al Capone to work as a bartender and bouncer, which gave Capone his entry into Chicago crime.